Table of contents

 Do You Have a Current Office Project You Want to Talk About?

-Commercial carpets are the ideal flooring choice for any office space.
-With brilliant design selections, great acoustic qualities and an abundance of other advantages that check all the right boxes on the perfect carpet checklist.
-Take it from us, however, that selecting the right office carpeting for each of your projects may not be as easy as it appears.
-So many fantastic options with so many factors to take into account.
-Therefore, we’ve put together a comprehensive guide to take you through the entire process.
+Office carpets are on top of the list for many businesses when choosing what kind of flooring the office should have.
+With brilliant design selections, great acoustic qualities and an abundance of other advantages that check all the right boxes, carpets for offices are always a solid choice for commercial flooring.
+Take it from us, however, that selecting the right office carpets for each of your projects may not be as easy as it appears.
+There are many fantastic options with so many factors to take into account.
+Therefore, we’ve put together a comprehensive guide to take you through the entire process of choosing the best office carpets.

-Allowing you more freedom and flexibility in creativity and design than any other flooring material, commercial carpeting is the perfect pick for an office design project.
+Allowing you more freedom and flexibility in creativity and design than any other flooring material, office carpeting is the perfect pick for any office design project.
 With new high-velocity dye-technologies, custom carpet manufacturers provide you with the tools to create virtually anything on

-Designing an office space can be a long process, part of which includes picking the perfect carpeting.
-Choosing a carpet for an office project requires you to assess the workspace and consider the multiple factors that can affect commercial carpet types.
-Here are a few questions to ask yourself when picking a carpet for a workspace.
+Designing an office space can be a long process, part of which includes picking the perfect carpeting for the office.
+Choosing the right carpet for your next office-project requires you to assess the workspace and consider the multiple factors that can affect commercial carpet types.
+Here are a few questions to ask yourself when picking a carpet for office use.

-First things first, figure out what the carpet’s life expectancy should be.
+First things first.
+Figure out what the office carpet’s life expectancy should be.
 A basic rule of thumb: the longer the lease, the higher quality of carpet required.

 A quality commercial carpet has a life expectancy of 10-30 years and will remain in tip-top shape as long as it is properly maintained.

-Next, determine how much each area will be used in terms of foot traffic and furniture movement.
+Next, determine how much each office area will be used in terms of foot traffic and furniture movement.
 Private offices and conference rooms may require lower levels of carpet resilience due to moderate use, while corridors and common areas typically receive heavy use.
+These are important things to consider when choosing the best office carpet for your office.

 Read more for further details on

-Lighting can impact your carpet in more ways than one, changing the look and feel of your design completely.
-Taking samples on-site allows you to view the carpet under the office lighting, as well as bring your vision to life in the space it will operate.
-Your client is putting faith in you to design something spectacular, so why not give them a taste of your creative talent by bringing samples to show in person.
+Lighting can impact your office carpets in more ways than one, changing the look and feel of your design completely.
+Taking office carpet samples on-site allows you to view the carpet under the office lighting, as well as bring your vision to life in the space it will operate.
+Your client is putting faith in you to design something spectacular, so why not give them a taste of your creative talent by bringing some office carpet samples to show in person.

 It's essential to select different carpeting for different areas, such as cafeterias and corridors, which foster heavy foot traffic and coffee drinkers.
 When someone inevitably spills their cup of coffee or carries in